webrecorder/browsertrix/README.md

 ## Deploying to Kubernetes

+For deploying in the cloud and across multiple machines, the Kubernetes (k8s) deployment is recommended.

 To deploy to K8s, `helm` is required.
 Browsertrix Cloud comes with a helm chart, which can be installed as follows: